nranthony/nuc_ctDNA_process/README.md

 # nuc_ctDNA_process
-ImageJ 1.x macros and Matlab code for processing 3D nuclear classification and quantification
+ImageJ 1.x macros and Matlab code for processing 3D nuclear classification and quantification.
+This repo is designed to help you recreate the methods use in the associated publication.
+Please don't hesitate to contact if you have questions.
+Happy to debug, update, etc if there's need.

 ## Lif files: